 L-Histidine vs. L-Histidine HCL

 When looking for histidine supplements, you may have found that there are often two choices — L-histidine and L-histidine HCL.
 The difference between these two supplements is that one contains a small amount of HCL — hydrochloride acid.

 It might sound odd to add hydrochloric acid to a supplement, but it makes it easier to take the L-histidine for some people.
 It is because histidine is an alkaline molecule and can upset digestion as it can have a neutralizing effect on stomach acid.

 Both options will provide you with bio-available histidine.
 Which you want to take is a matter of preference.
 If you try L-histidine and it upsets your digestion, you can switch to the one with added HCL and vice versa.
 But, discuss this with your physician to determine what is best for your body.

 The Bottom Line

-L-histidine is an important molecule and having insufficient levels in the body can lead to a wide range of problems.
+L-histidine is a vital molecule and having insufficient levels in the body can lead to a wide range of problems.
+Infants benefit from the amino acid in general, as do adults with specific health problems.
 Increasing your intake of histidine can provide you protection for your heart, skin and nerves.

-By simply adding a little bit to a drink once a day you can reap the health benefits of this essential amino acid.
+By simply adding a little bit to a drink once a day, you can reap the health benefits of this essential amino acid.